Learning & Testing Services is appointed by Educational Testing Services (ETS) as the SAT Service Provider for SAT® Program Testing in Kenya.

 The SAT is a globally recognized college admission test that lets you show colleges what you know and how well you can apply that knowledge.
-It tests your knowledge of reading, writing and math — subjects that are taught every day in high school classrooms.
+It tests your knowledge of Reading, Writing and Math — subjects that are taught every day in high school classrooms and focuses on what you need to know to be successful in college or university.
 Most students take the SAT during their junior or senior year of high school, and almost all colleges and universities use the SAT to make admission decisions.

 Taking the SAT is the first step in finding the right college for you — the place where you can further develop your skills and pursue your passions.
 But SAT scores are just one of many factors that colleges consider when making their admission decisions.
 High school grades are also very important.
-In fact, the combination of high school grades and SAT scores is the best predictor of your academic success in college
+In fact, the combination of high school grades and SAT scores is the best predictor of your academic success in college.

 What does the SAT test?

 The SAT doesn’t test logic or abstract reasoning.
 It tests the skills you’re learning in school: reading, writing and math.
 Your knowledge and skills in these subjects are important for success in college and throughout your life.

 - Evidence-Based Reading & Writing.

 - Math – the SAT tests the math that students need no matter what major or career they choose.

 - The SAT tests student’s reasoning based on knowledge and skills developed through their coursework.

 - It measures your ability to analyze and solve problems by applying what you have learned in school.